apache/incubator-devlake-website/docs/Configuration/BitBucket.md

 <!-- ![image](https://user-images.githubusercontent.com/3294100/220094172-9e8e9e8b-75ea-4c3e-8e5b-716320dabb64.png) -->

 #### Test and Save Connection

 Click `Test Connection`, if the connection is successful, click `Save Connection` to add the connection.

+#### Migrating from App Password to API Token

+If you have an existing connection using an App password and want to migrate to an API token:

+1. **Create an API token** in Bitbucket (see instructions above)
+2. **Edit your existing connection** in DevLake
+3. **Change the Authentication Method** from "App Password" to "API Token"
+4. **Enter your API token** in the token field
+5. **Test the connection** to verify it works
+6. **Save the connection**

+Your data collection will continue without interruption, and you'll be ready for the App password deprecation in 2026.

 ### Step 1.2 - Add Data Scopes